code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/assign_x.md

 [short_description]

-Assigns a value to a variable.
+Assigns a value to a previously declared variable.

 [/short_description]

 **Note**: The variable must be declared using "var x" before it can be assigned another value.
 Variables can be assigned to a static value or the result of a function or expression.